 What’s allowed

-- Public data: information voluntarily published by companies and individuals (public LinkedIn profiles, job postings, press releases, company registers) can be used under legitimate interest.
+- Public data.
+Information voluntarily published by companies and individuals (public LinkedIn profiles, job postings, press releases, company registers) can be used under legitimate interest.
+Publishing a job offer, a public appointment, or an announced funding round each constitutes the legitimate interest, by construction.

 What requires caution